rualark/Recall/README.md

 - **Leverage LLM.** Ask LLM (like ChatGPT) if it can correctly pair your questions and answers.
 Then ask why it was easy to solve some of the questions - use this to remove universal hints from your questions and replace them with unique personal hints that only you know.
 Don't forget to shuffle the answers before sending them to LLM, to avoid leaking your associations.

+- **Ask your friend to try to pass your test.** Check how many correct answers they have.

+- **Avoid basing associations on information that hackers can have.** Social network information, music hubs, photo hubs, documents stored on your computer - all of these can be used by hackers to answer your questions if the stakes are high.

+- **Do not store your associations unencrypted.** - You can store the associations you are using in a secure place encrypted with a long password (e.g. Microsoft Word, TrueCrypt, VeraCrypt encryption).
+Don't worry about losing them.
+You can always get your associations from your Recall packed data as you know the answers.

 If your primary associations contain sensitive information you’d rather not reveal, you can create multiple groups.
 Use simpler, less sensitive associations to protect the more critical information in the next group.